 Here is an example, let's say that you want to go long on EUR/USD, and you set an emergency stop that will be triggered if the market ultimately moves against you.
 After a day or so, the trade is completely in your favor, so you want to lock in some profit and see what happens.
 You could set a stop in positive profit territory, and make it a trailing stop.
 If the market continues to move in your favor, your profit lock will increase.
 That will continue to happen until the market flips back in the other direction and hits your stop.

 The primary function of the trailing stop is to increase your profit lock as the market moves, without the need for you to intervene and adjust.
-The trailing stop functionality allows you to follow trends with the safety you are comfortable with, that you don't have to monitor constantly.
+The trailing stop functionality allows you to follow trends based on your comfort level.
+You don't have to monitor the trade constantly.